Educational Opportunity Fund (EOF) Program at Monmouth University

 - Be a New Jersey Resident for at least one year

-- Complete an application for admission to Monmouth University
+- Complete an application for admission to Monmouth University and the EOF application

 - Enroll as a full-time student